binchoo/PaimonGanyu/README.md

 amazon.ssm.hoyopass.privatekeyname = HoyopassRsaPrivateKey
 ```

-These properties are only required by local intergration test runs.
+These properties are only required by the local integration tests.

-The production environment is AWS Lambda, hence IAM roles and IAM policies are responsible to configure the same properties.
+The production environment is AWS Lambda, hence IAM roles and IAM policies are responsible to configure these security options.

 ### accounts.properties (optional)

 `:application> src> test> resources> accounts.properties`

-Some JUnit tests require real Genshin Impact accounts to validate their functionalities.
-Hence, when any user authentication is not provided, those tests fail.
+Some tests require real Genshin Impact accounts to validate their functionalities.
+If any user authentication is not provided, those tests fail.

-That being said, I know test account preparation is not an easy step.
-The `accounts.properties` is not required.
-You can give up running those test cases.
+That being said, the preparation step for test accounts is not easy.
+This properties file is not required.
+You can give up running the test cases.

 ## Deployment steps